-- Action Level (AL) - The concentration of a contaminant that, if exceeded, triggers treatment or other requirements that a system must follow. - Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
+- Action Level (AL) - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a system must follow. - Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL) - The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Residual Disinfection Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for the control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG) - The level of drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Non-Detects (ND) - The laboratory analysis indicates the contaminant is non-detectable. - Parts per billion (ppb) or Micrograms per liter (μg/L) - The equivalent of 1 minute in 2,000 years or a single penny in \$10,000,000.00 - Parts per million (ppm) or Milligrams per liter (mg/L) - The equivalent of 1 minute in 2 years or a single penny in \$10,000.00. - Picocuries per liter (pCi/L) - A measure of the radioactivity in water. - Avg - average value
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Non-Detects (ND) - The laboratory analysis indicates the contaminant is not present. - Parts per billion (ppb) or Micrograms per liter (μg/L) - The equivalent of 1 minute in 2,000 years or a single penny in \$10,000,000.00 - Parts per million (ppm) or Milligrams per liter (mg/L) - The equivalent of 1 minute in 2 years or a single penny in \$10,000.00. - Picocuries per liter (pCi/L) - A measure of the radioactivity in water. - Maximum residual disinfectant level goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Maximum residual disinfectant level (MRDL) - The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-In recent years EPA and MDE have been studying Polyfluoroalkyl substances and its effects on potable water.
 PFAS - short for per- and polyfluoroalkyl substances - refers to a large group of more than 4,000 human-made chemicals that have been used since the 1940s in a range of products, including stain- and water-resistant fabrics and carpeting, cleaning products, paints, cookware, food packaging and fire-fighting foams.
 These uses of PFAS have led to PFAS entering our environment, where they have been measured by several states in soil, surface water, groundwater, and seafood.
 Some PFAS can last a long time in the environment and in the human body and can accumulate in the food chain.